ericoc/indego.ericoc.com/readme.md

 The data is also available in GBFS format here:
 - [https://gbfs.bcycle.com/bcycle_indego/gbfs.json](https://gbfs.bcycle.com/bcycle_indego/gbfs.json)

-Furthermore, more information, as well as anonymized trip data is available going back since the year 2005 on the Indego website at:
+Furthermore, anonymized trip data going back since the year 2005 is available on the Indego website at:
 - https://www.rideindego.com/about/data/

 #### Data